Jummit/otome-os/README.md

 about functions :describe
 ```

-## Confirm In Scripts
+## Executing Scripts

-If a script needs to rely on execution of previous commands for further execution,
-the user can be asked to confirm them with the `confirm` command.
+Scripts can be run with the `run` command.
+The are executed in a virtual
+environment which is only applied when the script is successfull.
+The `undo` command undos the last run command by default.